Small Business Information

 District of Columbia Collateral Support Program

-The District of Columbia Collateral Support Program is part of the U.S. Treasury’s State Small Business Credit Initiative created by the Small Business Jobs Act of 2010.
+The District of Columbia Collateral Support Program is part of the US Treasury’s State Small Business Credit Initiative created by the Small Business Jobs Act of 2010.
 The program provides collateral support for small business borrowers who might be qualified for loans, but are unable to meet the lender’s collateral requirements.
 Qualified small businesses use the loans to buy equipment and inventory; for expansions or renovations; working capital; start-up costs; leasehold improvements; or refinancing.
-To find a list of participating lenders, loan enrollment procedures and forms and more information on the District of Columbia Collateral Support Program.
+Find a list of participating lenders, loan enrollment procedures and forms and more information on the District of Columbia Collateral Support Program.

 District of Columbia Loan Participation Program

-The District of Columbia Loan Participation Program is the second program under the U.S. Treasury’s State Small Business Credit Initiative.
+The District of Columbia Loan Participation Program is the second program under the US Treasury’s State Small Business Credit Initiative.
 The program provides loan support for small business borrowers who may be qualified for loans, but are unable to meet capital requirements or the debt service coverage ratio of the lending institution.
 The District buys a portion of a loan originated by a lender at subsidized interest rate which reduces the blended interest rate offered to the borrower.
 The portion that the District buys cannot exceed 50% of the loan and is capped at $1 million.
-For more information on the program, contact Christopher Weaver at (202) 442-7774 or firstname.lastname@example.org.
+Find more information on the District of Columbia Loan Participation Program.